This mandatory standard applies to baby walkers, which support the child to move around before they've learned to walk.

 Consumer Protection Notice No.1 of 2013 sets out the mandatory requirements for baby walkers.

-This mandatory standard is based certain sections of the American standard ASTM F977-12 ‘Standard Consumer Safety Specification for Infant Walkers’
+This mandatory standard is based on certain sections of the American standard ASTM F977-12 ‘Standard Consumer Safety Specification for Infant Walkers’

 You must consult the mandatory standard for these details.